sandeep-git555/Query_engine/ReadMe.md

 It uses the OpenAI API to break down the user's natural language query into structured JSON that represents different attributes of a product (like product, category, rating, etc.).
 The JSON structure is predefined in example_json and is used as a template for the AI to fill in with details extracted from the user's query.
 After receiving the structured JSON from OpenAI, the script extracts the values and uses them to perform a search in the Qdrant database.
-Search Logic:

-For each non-null attribute in the JSON, a search is performed in the Qdrant database within the "Products" collection using the query_qdrant function.
+For each non-null attribute in the JSON, a search is performed in the Qdrant database within the "Products" collection using the 'query_qdrant' function.
 It aggregates the scores for products that match multiple attributes, sums these scores, and keeps track of them in product_scores. product_names stores the actual product names indexed by their unique identifiers.
 The script then selects the top three product IDs based on the highest aggregate scores.
-The query_qdrant Function:

-This function takes a textual query and a vector field name (like product, category, etc.), generates an embedding for the query, and performs a vector search in the Qdrant database.
+The query_qdrant Function takes a textual query and a vector field name (like product, category, etc.), generates an embedding for the query, and performs a vector search in the Qdrant database.
 It returns the search results, which include the product's unique identifier, its score, and its payload (additional data associated with the vector).
-Return Value:

 The endpoint returns the names of the top three products with the highest aggregated scores.
 This application essentially provides a REST API endpoint that allows users to search for products using natural language queries.
 It uses advanced NLP models to interpret the queries and a vector database for efficient similarity search.
 It's an example of how modern AI-powered search engines can go beyond keyword matching to understand user intent and context.